telefonicaid/fiware-orion/doc/manuals/orion-api.md

 * `dateExpires` (type: `DateTime`): entity expiration date as an ISO 8601 string.
 How the server controls entity expiration is an implementation specific aspect.

+* `alterationType` (type: `Text`): specifies the change that triggers the notification.
+It is related with the [subscriptions based in alteration type](subscriptions_alttype.md) feature.
+This attribute can be used only in notifications, it does not appear when querying it (`GET /v2/entities?attrs=alterationType`) and can take the following values:
+   * `entityCreate` if the update that triggers the notification is a entity creation operation
+   * `entityUpdate` if the update that triggers the notification was an update but it wasn't an actual change
+   * `entityChange` if the update that triggers the notification was an update with an actual change or not an actual change but with `forcedUpdate` in use
+   * `entityDelete` if the update that triggers the notification was a entity delete operation

-Like regular attributes, they can be used in `q` filters and in `orderBy`.
+Like regular attributes, they can be used in `q` filters and in `orderBy` (`alterationType` is not included).
 However, they cannot be used in resource URLs.

 ## Special Metadata Types